jpdillingham/jpdillingham.github.io/_pages/about.md

 ## Professional

 The highlights of my professional career can be seen on LinkedIn so I won't rehash them here.
-What I will add, though, is that in late 2015 I voluntarily stepped down from my position as manager.
-The exact details behind the move are best discussed over beers, but the primary reason was that I don't feel that I'm done growing technically and therefore didn't want to start down a managerial path from which I couldn't easily return.
+What I will add, though, is that in late 2015 I voluntarily stepped down from my position as manager, which I had held officially for the previous two years and unofficially for the two before that.
+The exact details behind the move are best discussed over beers but the primary reason was that I don't feel that I'm done growing technically and therefore didn't want to start down a managerial path from which I couldn't easily return.

 I'm currently eagerly awaiting my next professional challenge while using some of my reclaimed free time to get back to what I love -- programming.